-JLP CAREs (Junior League of Portland’s Community Action & Revitalization Event) is our premiere volunteer-a-thon fundraising event.
-The JLP CAREs volunteer-a-thon is a home grown event within our League where we activate League members to volunteer throughout the local community.
+JLP CAREs (Junior League of Portland’s Community Action & Revitalization Event) is our home-grown volunteer-a-thon fundraising event.
+Each fall we choose one day to deploy League members to volunteer throughout the city, partnering with multiple nonprofit organizations in the Portland metro area to support tasks and special projects needed to advance their services to our community.

-After the volunteer-a-thon, we invite all to join us to celebrate the League’s successes at the Harvest Soiree.
+After the volunteer-a-thon, we invite all to join us to celebrate at the Harvest Soiree.

 For more information on the Harvest Soiree – Visit the Harvest Soiree site here.